-A RT SCED dispatch case is executed automatically approximately every three (3) to five (5) minutes or when manually executed by the operator.
-Each case produces multiple solutions using different forecasted load bias values.
+Each RT SCED case produces multiple solutions using different forecasted load bias values entered by the PJM Dispatcher.
 To calculate the solution, data from multiple sources is used, including but not limited to, data regarding online and available resources, resource offers, forecasted load, scheduled interchange, as well as various other input parameters effective for the period ending at the future dispatch target time.
 For example, resource offers, Regulation and Inflexible Synchronized Reserve assignments from the 1100 to 1200 will be effective until the 1200 future dispatch target time.
 Resource offers and Regulation and Inflexible Synchronized Reserve assignments for the 1200 to 1300 will be used as input to RTSCED for the future dispatch target time of 12:05 and onwards until 1300.
-The RT SCED cases uses forecasted load and other system information that are effective for the future dispatch solution that will adequately control for those forecasted conditions.
+The RT SCED cases utilize the forecasted load and other system information that are effective for the future dispatch target time, rather than the time at which the case is executing, to achieve a dispatch solution that will adequately control for those forecasted conditions.

 Real-time data sources include:

 - Load forecast data.

+- Wind forecast data.

+- Hydropower Schedules as defined in Section 3.2.8.1 of this Manual.

 - Constraint data resource sensitivities.

 - State Estimator output.

 - Loss Penalty Factors.

-- Transaction data from ExSchedule. - Regulation and Inflexible Reserve commitments. - Generator operating parameters and offer data.
+- Transaction data from ExSchedule.

+- Regulation and Inflexible Reserve commitments.

+- Generator and Economic Load Response operating parameters and offer data.

-Multiple RT SCED solutions are then produced, with each solution solving the security constrained economic dispatch problem.
+Multiple RT SCED solutions are produced, with each solution solving the security constrained economic dispatch problem.
 Each of these solutions contains:

 - A set of zonal dispatch rates.

-- A list of exceptions to the dispatch rates for constraint control.
+- Dispatch rates reflecting constraint control.

 - Individual resource dispatch rates.

-- Individual Resource Dispatch Signal.
+- Individual resource Dispatch Signal.

-- Individual Resource Reserve Commitments.
+- Individual resource reserve commitments.

-- o Maintains Inflexible Reserve Assignments from ASO.
+- o Maintains inflexible reserves assignments from ASO.

-- o Assigns Flexible Reserves.
+- o Assigns flexible Reserves.

-- Individual Resource Regulation Assignments.
+- Individual resource regulation assignments.

 A subset of the solved RT SCED solutions are approved to send Dispatch Signals to online resources.
+Each resource owner or Market Operations Center (MOC) is expected to comply with the energy dispatch signals sent by each RT SCED solution in accordance with the PJM Tariff and Operating Agreement.